 - Four letters of recommendation.

 No one should submit their application through the Mitchell online application system prior to Northeastern’s internal review.
 Submit your application for internal review through Northeastern’s internal fellowship application portal.
-Please contact the Office of Undergraduate Research and Fellowships for a Guide to the Prestigious Fellowships Requiring Endorsement: Rhodes, Marshall, Mitchell and Schwarzman Scholarship as well as Request for Reference forms.
+Please contact the Office of Undergraduate Research and Fellowships for a Guide to the Distinguished Fellowships Requiring Endorsement: Rhodes, Marshall, Mitchell Scholarship as well as Request for Reference forms.

 All sections must be completed before the applicant can submit the application.
 The Mitchell Scholarship program only accepts online applications.
 No printed copies of the application, including letters of recommendation, will be accepted.